Another video of how if you really want a gun, you can make one. This time by someone who has few more tools than I have in my own garage:

 Sweet little .380, but single action with no grip safety.
 So do you carry it cocked and locked or have to thumb back the hammer?

 I guess I’m kind of an old-timer by today’s standards, because even though I’ve VERY aware (please don’t email me or bother with comments questioning my gunnie cred) that no gun goes off unless the trigger is pulled I prefer another level of safety between me and the *bang*.
-Blame it on my own clumsiness if you want, I’m not asking everyone to take my position, but when I’m handling a gun almost every day I want a little extra protection from . . . → Read More: The Sig Sauer P238: My new favorite CCW gun I don’t own?
+Blame it on my own clumsiness if you want, I’m not asking everyone to take my position, but when I’m handling a gun almost every day I want a little . . . → Read More: The Sig Sauer P238: My new favorite CCW gun I don’t own?
 A second look.

 Anti-gun groups routinely blame mass murders on the availability of firearms, especially any particularly-evil-gun-du-jour (most recently the .50 BMG) they are trying to ban, and use mass murders to raise money and lobby for laws that would have been completely irrelevant to the event.
 And they are not above using a non-event to promote their cause, not even trying to find a causal relationship but simply feeding off of the fear and ignorance of a misinformed public.